KaminoDice/EECS1720/lab-code/Practice Labtest 2/Labtest2b.md

   * a custom constructor: that uses arguments to set position, width, height and color (note `java.awt.Color` class is used for Color)
   * a concrete version of the `showMe()` method which outputs the state of a Rectangle as per the example output shown below
   * concrete versions of the `reset()` and `resize(double scale)` methods which are explained further as follows
-* Both `<b>Square</b>` and `<b>Rectangle</b>` should conform to the `<b>Resizeable</b>`
-  interface (via the Shape class), such that their size based attributes (length, width, height and scale) are modified only - according to the next two bullet points
+* Both `Square` and `Rectangle` should conform to the `Resizeable` interface (via the Shape class), such that their size based attributes (length, width, height and scale) are modified only - according to the next two bullet points
-* The interface `<b>Resizeable</b>` defines a method `<b>reset()</b>`
-  that will set the size of any length/size based attributes for an object, back to their original size.
+* The interface `Resizeable` defines a method `reset()` that will set the size of any length/size based attributes for an object, back to their original size.
 This is done by dividing these attributes by the current scale, then re-setting them to these new values, and re-setting the scale back to 1.0
-* The interface `<b>Resizeable</b>` defines a method `<b>resize(double scale)</b>`
-  that will scale and set the size of any length/size based attributes for an object, to a new size based on the scale provided.
+* The interface `Resizeable` defines a method `resize(double scale)` that will scale and set the size of any length/size based attributes for an object, to a new size based on the scale provided.
 Scale is assumed to be a positive number.
 Resizing amounts to 3 steps:

   * generate a RuntimeException if the scale is negative (do not handle just throw) [optional]
   * reset any size based attributes to their original size (as per the reset method), and reset scale
   * scale the size based attributes (i.e. multiply by "scale" argument)
   * set the new value of scale

-To test your classes, run the file `<b>TestClient.java</b>` (without any modification).
+To test your classes, run the file `TestClient.java` (without any modification).
 There should be absolutely NO modification of the Shape class either.
-The output of the test client should be as
+The output of the test client should be as follows:
-follows:

 ```